microsoft/fluentui/packages/web-components/src/popover/README.md

 ## Engineering Strategy

-Popover will be built with the Popover API, Popover Polyfill API, CSS Anchor Positioning
+Popover is built with the Popover API, Popover Polyfill API, and CSS Anchor Positioning (which will also require our own polyfill)

 ## Referenced Technologies

+- [Floating-UI](https://floating-ui.com/docs/getting-started) - A well proven extremely robust javascript framework for controlling floating elements like popovers.
 - [Browser Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API/) -
   > "The Popover API provides developers with a standard, consistent, flexible mechanism for displaying popover content on top of other page content.
 Popover content can be controlled either declaratively using HTML attributes, or via JavaScript.
 This article provides a detailed guide to using all of its features."
 - [oddbird/Popover API polyfill](https://github.com/oddbird/popover-polyfill) - for filling firefox users